CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-miniview-rules.md

 ## PHP example

 The following script can be used to fetch rules from a selection.
-The CopernicaRestApi class that we use in the example takes care of escaping the parameters that are passed to the URL.
-If you write your own code to construct the URL, you must take care of escaping the parameters yourself.

 ```php
 // dependencies